Suskha/TILL/README.md

 	UPDATE tableName SET tablefield1 = newvalue1 ,tablefield2 = newvalue2 WHERE compariosion;  #  (where optional)

-##### 16. Select using LIKE ,REGEXP
+##### 16. Select using LIKE ,REGEXP ,BETWEEN ,IN

 	SELECT tablefield FROM tableName WHERE tableField LIKE condition1 [AND | OR ] condition2;
-	SELECT tablefield FROM tableName WHERE tableField LIKE '%elp';
+	SELECT tablefield FROM tableName WHERE tableField LIKE '%elp'; # % for all and _ for single SELECT tablefield FROM tableName WHERE tableField REGEXP '^h';
+	SELECT tablefield FROM tableName WHERE tableField BETWEEN value1 AND value2;
-	SELECT tablefield FROM tableName WHERE tableField REGEXP '^h';
+	SELECT tablefield FROM tableName WHERE tableField IN ("data",......); # works same as many or SELECT tablefield FROM tableName WHERE tableField NOT IN ("data",......);

 ##### 17. To change the column of table ALTER is used

-	ALTER TABLE tableName DROP tableField; # to drop the table field ALTER TABLE tableName ADD tableField fieldparameters; # to add table ALTER TABLE tableName MODIFY tableField tableparameters; # to modified the field data types or other parameters ALTER TABLE tableName RENAME TO newTableName; # to rename the table name ALTER TABLE tableName ADD PRIMARY KEY(columnName); # to add primary key
+	ALTER TABLE tableName DROP [COLUMN] tableField; # to drop the table field ALTER TABLE tableName ADD tableField fieldparameters; # to add tablefield ALTER TABLE tableName MODIFY tableField tableparameters; # to modified the field data types or other parameters ALTER TABLE tableName RENAME TO newTableName; # to rename the table name ALTER TABLE tableName ADD PRIMARY KEY(columnName); # to add primary key